dylansm/rhizome/source/articles/2015-04-13-the-rzi-sparklemaster.markdown

 The bridge is a [Mastery][2] Offset Bridge with Vibrato.
 The pickups are [Lindy Fralin][3] Hum-cancelling P-90's.
 Maple body and neck with rosewood fretboard.

-The body, being a large slab of solid maple, makes this guitar quite heavy.

 [1]: https://rhizome.s3.amazonaws.com/images/diy/sparkle.jpg
 [2]: https://www.masterybridge.com
 [3]: https://www.fralinpickups.com